slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The difference between sounding smart and being smart is «I don’t know»." (...)
 "Clear thinker is a better compliment than smart."
 -- Naval Ravikant*

+> *"When stupidity is considered patriotism, it is unsafe to be intelligent."
+-- Isaac Asimov*

 ### On geniality